wuxxin/machine-bootstrap/README.md

 + one or two disks (will be automatically setup as mirror if two disks)
 + root on luks encrypted zfs / zfs mirror pool (encrypted storage at rest)
     + and other common and less common, easy to configure storage setups
-+ modern initial ramdisk based on dracut with ssh for remote unlock luks on startup
++ ubuntu: modern initial ramdisk based on dracut with ssh for remote unlock luks on startup
 + recovery system installation (based on ubuntu casper) on EFI partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
-+ logging of recovery and target system installation on calling machine in directory ./log
++ logging of recovery and target system installation on the calling machine in directory ./log

 #### additional optional Features
 + luks encrypted hibernate compatible swap for eg. a desktop installation
-+ overlay fs support on zfs by building patched zfs-linux (frankenstein=true)
++ ubuntu: overlay fs support on zfs by building patched zfs-linux (frankenstein=true)
-+ saltstack provision run at devop stage with states from salt-shared (eg. desktop)
++ ubuntu: saltstack provision run at devop stage with states from salt-shared (eg. desktop)
 + encrypt all sensitive data in setup repository with git-crypt
     + git & git-crypt repository setup to store machine configuration inside a git repository
-+ build a preconfigured bootstrap-0 livesystem image usable for physical installation
++ build a preconfigured bootstrap-0 livesystem image usable for headless physical installation
     + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
+    + optional netplan for static or other non dhcp based ip configurations
     + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image
     + copy `run/liveimage/bootstrap-0-liveimage.iso` to usbstick
+    + use ssh with preconfigured key or physical terminal/console 4 of livesystem for interaction

-#### working on/todo/planned
+#### planned Features
-+ recovery scripts to replace a faulty disk, to invalidate a disk
++ recovery scripts to replace a faulty disk and to invalidate a running disk
-+ desaster recovery from backup storage to new machine
++ desaster recovery from backup storage to new machine using restic
-+ "cloud like" autorotating encrypted incremental snapshot backup to thirdparty storage with zfs and restic this should be a little to no performance impact, encrypted, incremental, autorotating snapshot backup system, from and to redundant checksuming data storage on a single machine with the abbility to use common thirdparty storage for this backup.
-So far it is a very busy journey... https://xkcd.com/974/
 + home-nas setup with 1 x internal:type:ssd + 2 x external:type:spindle harddisks
-    + todo: research issues at least with 0.7* and shutdown platters on external hds

 #### Example Configurations

 + a root server with custom network (eg. static ip)